athletics/AdManager/README.md

 **Type:** String

 **Description:** This is needed only for dynamic insertion.
-The string is a jQuery selector that specifies an nth-child insertion point for the new ad.
+The string is a jQuery selector that specifies an insertion point for the new ad.

 Example:
 ```javascript